teelahti/hpstr-jekyll-theme/_posts/2013-03-12-techdays-2013-signalr.md

 ### Demo 1: Broadcasted HTML canvas drawing

-First demoís objective was to demonstrate what it takes to transform a simple drawing canvas to be collective: everyone can draw on the same canvas as all actions are broadcasted to all participants.
+First demo‚Äôs objective was to demonstrate what it takes to transform a simple drawing canvas to be collective: everyone can draw on the same canvas as all actions are broadcasted to all participants.
 More detailed explanation and [sources are at GitHub](https://github.com/teelahti/TD2013SignalRReplication).
-The fun part (for me) in this demo was, that I spent hours on ìgood enoughî canvas drawing and broadcasting implementation, and only after I was done I noticed that SignalR samples project has a near identical [DrawingPad sample](https://github.com/SignalR/SignalR/tree/master/samples/Microsoft.AspNet.SignalR.Hosting.AspNet.Samples/Hubs/DrawingPad).
+The fun part (for me) in this demo was, that I spent hours on ‚Äúgood enough‚Äù canvas drawing and broadcasting implementation, and only after I was done I noticed that SignalR samples project has a near identical [DrawingPad sample](https://github.com/SignalR/SignalR/tree/master/samples/Microsoft.AspNet.SignalR.Hosting.AspNet.Samples/Hubs/DrawingPad).